brct-james/guild-golems/README.md

 ### Planned: v0.1 MVP

+- Rituals v0
+- - cast spells
+- - - v0: spell to move a golem instantly between locations, can be used with a courier for instant moving of resources as well, mana cost by weight/volume
 - Ratelimiting
 - - Per-IP hard limit, slightly higher than per-token limit
 - - Per-IP route-specific hard limit for claiming usernames